harvester/harvester/docs/dev-mode.md

 ![harvester-app.png](./assets/harvester-app.png)

 ### Digital Ocean Test Environment

+[Digital Ocean](https://www.digitalocean.com/) is one of the cloud providers who support nested virtualization by default.

 You can create a testing Kubernetes environment in Rancher using the Digital Ocean cloud provider.